 - Check the manufacturer’s security track history when you buy IoT devices.

-- Check if there is a dedicated point of contact for the company if security issues occur.
+- Check if there is a dedicated point of contact for the company if website security issues occur.

 - Check as to how the company handles vulnerabilities.